jrmccombs/packagestats/packagestats/README.md

 options("defaultPackages" = defaultPackages)
 ```

-The package utilization can be written to a CSV log file or performed using the
+The package utilization information can be written to a CSV log file or
-XALT utility.
-Options for activating the statistics collection, setting the
+performed using the XALT utility.
+Options for activating the statistics
-logging method, and specifying other logging options should be set in the
+collection, setting the logging method, and specifying other logging options
-`Rprofile.site` file common to all R installations.
-All package options should
+should be set in the `Rprofile.site` file common to all R installations.
+All
-be set in the `Rprofile.site` file.
-The `package.stats.enabled` and
+package options should be set in the `Rprofile.site` file.
+The
-`package.stats.method` options must be set to enable/disable the logging and
+`package.stats.enabled` and `package.stats.method` options must be set to
-select the logging method, respectively.
-If the logging method is set to
+enable/disable the logging and select the logging method, respectively.
+If the
-`csvfile`, then the `package.stats.logDirectory` must be set to the the
+logging method is set to `csvfile`, then the `package.stats.logDirectory` must
-directory where the CSV log files are to be saved and the
+be set to the the directory where the CSV log files are to be saved and the
 `package.stats.logFilePrefix` option must also be set to a prefix string to be
 added to the log file name.
 The following shows how to enable and configure
 collection of package utilization using CSV log files: